kathrynepiazza/Loyola_School_Work/STAT 351/README.md

 Predicted survival status of passengers on the Titanic using Random Forests in R, imputed missing data using regression techniques, and derived new variables.
-This R code requires the packages "tree" and "randomforest".
+This R code requires the packages "tree" and "randomForest".